-Dating ques - Stratraphy, Seriation, Faunal Dating, Pollen.
-Civil engineers and land surveyors became de facto experts in the stratraphy they were seeing, and many of the leading geologists of the day began working with those railway specialists to find and study the rock cuttings throughout Britain and North America, including Charles Lyell, Roderick Murchison, and Joseph Prestwich.
-Dating ques are procedures used by scientists to determine the age of a specimen.
-Relative dating methods tell only if one sample is older or younger.
+Stratraphy facts, information, pictures Civil engineers and land surveyors became de facto experts in the stratraphy they were seeing, and many of the leading geologists of the day began working with those railway specialists to find and study the rock cuttings throughout Britain and North America, including Charles Lyell, Roderick Murchison, and Joseph Prestwich.
+Relative dating methods assn an age relative to that of other items.
+Under the best of conditions, after all, the strata are hardly neat, easily defined lines.

-Relative Age Dating Principles of Stratraphy For most of his career he was cold-shouldered by most of the geologists in Britain because he was not of the gentleman class, but by 1831 Smith widely accepted and awarded the Geological Society's first Wollaston medal.
+Relative Age Dating Principles of Stratraphy However, the presence of fossils was inescapable in the early decades of The Enlhtenment.
 Law of Superposition.
 Order of Layered Units. • Definition • A rock unit is younger than the one below and older than the one above. • Stratraphic Column.